Fishing with Kids at Lake Tahoe

 (530) 543-1423

-Ideally located in the Heavenly Village South Lake Tahoe, this ice skating rink is perfect for the entire family.
-Kids can ice skate while parents enjoy boutique shopping.
-The Heavenly Village offers shops, restuarants, arcade, laser tag and movie theatre.
+Located in the heart of Heavenly Village in South Lake Tahoe, this outdoor ice skating rink is perfect for the entire family.
+In winter it operates as an ice rink; in summer it often converts to other activities.
+Kids can skate while parents enjoy boutique shopping, dining, arcades, and the movie theater in the village.
+Skate rentals are available on-site.

 South Lake Tahoe Ice Arena